ab7/grunt-web-boiler/readme.md

         grunt pro

 #### Concatenate
-* Combines all javascript and css files.
+* Combines all Javascript and CSS files.
 * https://github.com/gruntjs/grunt-contrib-concat

 #### Auto-prefixer
-* Adds any required css prefixes based on the [Can I use](//caniuse.com/) database.
+* Adds any required CSS prefixes based on the [Can I use](//caniuse.com/) database.
 * https://github.com/nDmitry/grunt-autoprefixer

 #### CSSmin